Barry Cable: Sexual abuse claims

-In 2019, a woman began legal action against Cable, alleging he sexually abused her between 1968 and 1973 when she was twelve years old and continued into her late teens.
-The allegations were investigated by WA Police in 1998 and referred to the Department of Public Prosecutions (DPP), but no charges were laid.
-Cable denied the allegations and tried unsuccessfully to have the case thrown out of court several times.
-Cable's identity was only revealed after a suppression order was lifted in February 2023 ahead of a trial.
+In 2019, a woman initiated civil legal action against Cable, alleging he had sexually abused her between 1968 and 1973, beginning when she was twelve years old.
+The allegations had previously been investigated by WA Police in 1998 and referred to the Director of Public Prosecutions (DPP), but no criminal charges were laid at that time.
+Cable denied the allegations and made several unsuccessful legal attempts to have the civil case dismissed.
+His identity was made public in February 2023 after a suppression order was lifted prior to the trial.

-Also in February 2023, a second woman came forward claiming she was sexually abused multiple times by Cable.
-Cable has categorically denied all the allegations.
-A third woman later came forward, also accusing Cable of sexually abusing her when she was a child.
-The woman claims that she refrained from reporting Cable to the police because "all of Australia loved him."
-During the trial, an additional two women testified that Cable sexually assaulted them when they were children: this takes the number of women that have accused Cable of sexual abuse to five.
+During the civil proceedings in February 2023, a second woman came forward alleging she was sexually abused multiple times by Cable, which he categorically denied.
+A third woman also accused Cable of childhood sexual abuse, stating she had not reported him to police earlier because "all of Australia loved him."
+Over the course of the trial, two additional women testified that Cable had sexually assaulted them as children, bringing the total number of civil accusers to five.

-In June 2023, Western Australian District Court Judge Mark Herron found that Cable had engaged in "grooming behaviour" and sexually abused the plaintiff over several years.
-The woman was awarded $818,700 in damages for historical sexual offences; however, it is unlikely she will ever receive this money, as Cable declared bankruptcy prior to the trial.
+In June 2023, Western Australian District Court Judge Mark Herron found in the civil case that Cable had engaged in grooming behaviour and had sexually abused the plaintiff over several years.
+The woman was awarded $818,700 in damages; however, reports noted it was unlikely she would receive the funds, as Cable had declared bankruptcy prior to the trial.

-Cable was removed from the Sport Australia Hall of Fame in July 2023 in response to the court's findings, and he was subsequently removed from the Australian Football Hall of Fame and West Australian Football Hall of Fame, with his Legend status in both Halls also being rescinded.
-The North Melbourne Football Club also removed Cable from its Hall of Fame and stripped him of his life membership of the club, with both the Perth and East Perth Football Clubs also stripping Cable of life membership.
+In response to the civil court findings, Cable was removed from the Sport Australia Hall of Fame in July 2023.
+He was subsequently stripped of his membership and Legend status in both the Australian Football Hall of Fame and the West Australian Football Hall of Fame.
+The North Melbourne, Perth, and East Perth Football Clubs also removed Cable from their respective halls of fame and rescinded his life memberships.

-As of November 2023, these sexual abuse allegations against Cable were being investigated by WA Police.
+On 24 May 2024, following an investigation by WA Police, Cable was formally charged with five criminal counts of indecently dealing with a girl under 13 and two counts of unlawful carnal knowledge of a girl under 13.
+The charges related to alleged offences in 1967 and 1968 involving a girl who was nine or ten years old at the time.
+Cable pleaded not guilty to all charges on 30 May 2024.

-On 24 May 2024, Cable was charged with five counts of indecently dealing with a girl under 13 and two counts of unlawful carnal knowledge of a girl under 13 years.
-It will be alleged that, during 1967 and 1968, Cable sexually assaulted a girl who was between nine and 10 years old at the time.
-On 30 May, 2024, he pleaded not guilty to this conduct.
+Following a criminal trial in the District Court of Western Australia in early 2026, Cable was found not guilty by a jury on all seven criminal counts.